MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-web-sources.md

 2. Choose the **New** actions.
 3. Fill in the **Code**, **Description**, and **URL** fields.

     Type %1 in the **URL** field to insert a placeholder for a search word in the URL.
-When you launch the web source from a contact, the %1 is replaced with the search word, for example, the name of the company that you have entered in the **Contact Web Sources** window.
+When you launch the web source from a contact, the %1 is replaced with the search word, for example, the name of the company that you have entered on the **Contact Web Sources** page.

 Repeat these steps to set up as many web sources as you want.